PaddlePaddle/Paddle/doc/howto/usage/cluster/k8s-aws/README.md

     └── recommendation
 ```

-The `paddle-cluster-job` directory is the job name for this training, this training includes 3 PaddlePaddle node, we store the pre-divided data under `paddle-cluster-job/data` directory, directory 0, 1, 2 each represent 3 nodes' trainer_id. the training configuration file is in recommendation directory, the training results and logs will be in the output directory after the training.
+The `paddle-cluster-job` directory is the job name for this training, this training includes 3 PaddlePaddle node, we store the pre-divided data under `paddle-cluster-job/data` directory, directory 0, 1, 2 each represent 3 nodes' trainer_id. the training configuration file is in directory `recommendation`, the training results and logs will be in the output directory.

 ####Create Kubernetes Job